AUTHOR

 https://sundressblog.com/2021/04/27/sundress-announces-the-releases-2021-craft-chaps-a-delicious-letter-correspondence-on-narrative-time-in-fiction-by-megan-giddings-and-messy-genius-by-tina-jenkins-bell/

-Bell’s play Cut the Baby in Half was featured as a staged dramatic reading at the Greenline Performing Arts Center, and she collaborated with Janice Tuck Lively and Sandra Jackson Opoku to write A Conversation with Lorraine Hansberry and Gwendolyn Brooks, a fictional account of two literary icons discussing race and women’s issues during a chance meeting in heaven.
+Bell’s play Cut the Baby in Half was featured as a staged dramatic reading at the Greenline Performing Arts Center.
+She collaborated with Janice Tuck Lively and Sandra Jackson Opoku to write A Conversation with Lorraine Hansberry and Gwendolyn Brooks, a fictional account of two literary icons discussing race and women’s issues during a chance meeting in heaven.
 “A Conversation…” was produced as a staged reading by the Chicago Humanities Festival in 2019.

 Follow Tina Jenkins Bell at: